GarryLed/RequirementsEngineeringGroupProject/README.md

 ### Christina's User Stories

-4. As a student, I want to set study goals and get reminders to meet them, so I can stay motivated
+- As a student, I want to set study goals and get reminders to meet them, so I can stay motivated
-5. As a student, I want to set notifications for study breaks or reminders to take a break, so I can manage my study sessions and avoid burnout.
+- As a student, I want to set notifications for study breaks or reminders to take a break, so I can manage my study sessions and avoid burnout.

 ### Adam's User Stories
-6. As a student I would like an app to help me create and let people know about events I organize so people who have similar interests to me can join my events.
+- As a student I would like an app to help me create and let people know about events I organize so people who have similar interests to me can join my events.
-7. As a student I would like an app that sends me updates on events going on near me so I can meet people with similar interests and make new friends at events
+- As a student I would like an app that sends me updates on events going on near me so I can meet people with similar interests and make new friends at events
 8. As a student I would like to filter between categories of events, so I can choose if I want a relaxing/ social event, or a fun/ sporty/ active event.

-## Going deeper into the User Stories
+## Going deeper into the User Stories (adding acceptance criteria/ tests for various scenarios)

-** Bob's User stories:**
+### Starting with Bob

-1. As a student I want to be notified about upcoming classes and or exams/CA’s daily so I don’t miss a deadline or exam.
+1.	**As a student I want to be notified about upcoming classes and or exams/CA’s daily so I don’t miss a deadline or exam.**

 **Acceptance criteria/tests**
 •	User is notified about upcoming classes and events